-One easy way to prevent this problem is by planting tomato species that are meant to grow in your climatic conditions and also by selecting disease-resistant varieties.
-But if you've encountered this problem, all hope is not lost, curling in most cases can be cured and the tomato plants could recover and bear fruit.
+One easy way to prevent leaf curl is by planting tomato species that are meant to grow in your climatic conditions and also by selecting disease-resistant varieties.
+But if you've encountered this problem, all hope is not lost: in most cases, curling can be fixed and the tomato plants can recover and bear fruit.

-Leaf curl that is caused by some external stress factors is more likely to be found in potted plants and plants in grow bags when compared to plants in a garden.
+Leaf curl that is caused by external stress factors is more likely to be found in potted plants and those grown in grow bags.
 Leaf roll is found on tomato plants in wet and cool conditions.
 Inconsistent watering and pruning are also factors that could lead to curling.

 If it's just the lower leaves that begin curling upwards on the edges, forming a cup, one possibility is that the soil is too soggy.
 It is therefore important that you allow the top of the soil to be dried out a little before you water again.
-For plants in pots with drainage, water freely but do not allow water to be stagnant in the collecting tray at the base, because this can lead to root rot.
-Following the best practices when watering tomatoes helps prevent a lot of problems, you'd definitely want to take note.
+Freely water plants in pots with drainage, but do not allow water to sit in the collecting tray at the base, because this can lead to root rot.
+Following the best practices when watering tomatoes helps prevent a lot of problems

 Note: When the curling of the leaves is caused by external stress factors, the plants often continue growing and outgrow the condition, allowing them to flower and fruit well.

-Non-Parasitic leaf roll is a kind of physiological leaf roll where the leaf tends to roll inward.
-In extreme cases, the leaves roll to an extent where they begin to overlap making it look like a serious issue.
+Non-parasitic leaf roll is a kind of physiological leaf roll where the leaf tends to roll inward.
+In extreme cases, the leaves roll to an extent where they begin to overlap, making it appear to be a serious issue.
 It is usually caused by irregular irrigation and bad pruning.
-The plant usually recovers from this shock very quickly and you don't have to worry about it provided you begin watering deep and consistent and follow good pruning techniques.
+The plant usually recovers from this shock very quickly and you don't have to worry about it, provided you begin watering deeply and consistently and follow good pruning techniques.

-You know your plant suffers from this kind of leaf curl when the problem begins with the leaves folding upwards, kind of forming a cup, to go on curling even more such that the new leaves seem to be overlapping each other.
-Also, you would notice this issue on all the leaves of the plant.
+You know your plant suffers from this kind of leaf curl when the problem begins with the leaves folding upwards, forming little cups, and then curl even more so that the new leaves seem to be overlapping each other.
+You would notice this issue on all the leaves of the plant.

 The good news though is that the plant growth is not really stunted or hindered by this condition and you're not going to see any effects on the fruit.
-This issue is rectified after following correct watering techniques (deep regular watering) or a few days after pruning when the plant has recovered from the shock.
-Pruning is good when done right, the word shock should not make it seem like something bad has happened to the plant, it's just a reaction.
+This issue is rectified after pruning and following correct watering techniques (deep, regular watering) after the plant has recovered from the shock.
+Pruning is good when done right.

-If your plant is already fruiting during this stage, the fruit turns out to be pointy and is usually harder to take off from the plant and you may have to chop it off and not just twist and remove.
+If your plant is already fruiting during this stage, the fruit turns out to be pointy and is usually harder to pick from the plant.
+You may have to chop it off and not just twist and remove.

 You can prevent this by not using lawn clippings that come from lawns that were treated with herbicides.
-The other thing you could do for mild cases is water the foliage of the plant so as to wash off the herbicide.
+For mild cases, water the foliage of the plant to wash off the herbicide.
 Make sure you do not water when the sun is up.

 Tomato Yellow Leaf Curl Virus